Couleslaw/Direction-Field-Visualizer/README.md

 ![circle](images/circle.svg)

 The tangent lines clearly form circles around the origin.
-The red semi-circles are two solutions to the differential equation.
+The red semi-circles are two of the infinitely many solutions to the differential equation.
 We can guess that the general solution is of the form $y(x)=\pm\sqrt{A-x^2}$ which is indeed the case.

 This visualizer allows you to plot the direction field of a given differential equation.
 You can zoom in and out, move around and watch the direction field change in real time as well as tracing individual solution curves.